Loved in July

-Loved – Gardening is a newly discovered love!
-Our back garden is a bit of a challenge, as there is only a small flat area, and the rest is mostly rock which goes up very steeply, making it difficult to cut the grass.
-When I changed jobs – over three years ago – and reduced my working hours, I decided I would try and slowly fill it with plants, so eventually there will be no grass to cut!
-It is very much a work in progress, but this year it is beginning to look colourful and the plants are starting to fill out – as I go further up the slope it will be harder to find things that will thrive, as there is only a thin layer of soil, but hopefully I will be able to find some hardy plants.
-This year due to lockdown, and having even more time at home, we have started a small vegetable plot – and I am loving home-grown produce, it is very satisfying going out and picking your own veg.
-We have lettuce, onions, shallots, chillies, tomatoes, potatoes, mangetout, runner beans, rhubarb, and blackcurrants – and have just started from seed now, leeks, cabbage, swede, and carrots for the winter.
-Now the harvesting has started, freezing, pickling and jam making are adding to the list of new skills!
+Gardening is a newly discovered love!
+Our back garden is a bit of a challenge, as there is only a small flat area.
+The rest of the area is mostly rock, which goes up very steeply, making it difficult to cut the grass.
+When I changed jobs, over three years ago, and reduced my working hours, I decided I would try and slowly fill the slope with plants.
+Eventually there will be no grass to cut!
+It is very much a work in progress, but this year it is beginning to look colourful, and the plants are starting to fill out.
+As I go further up the slope it will be harder to find things that will thrive.
+There is only a thin layer of soil, but hopefully I will be able to find some hardy plants.
+This July due to lockdown, and having even more time at home, we have started a small vegetable plot.
+I am loving home-grown produce, it is very satisfying going out and picking your own veg.
+We have lettuce, onions, shallots, chillies, tomatoes, potatoes, mangetout, runner beans, rhubarb, and blackcurrants.
+We have just started from seed now, leeks, cabbage, swede, and carrots for the winter.
+Now the summer harvesting has started, freezing, pickling and jam making are adding to the list of new skills!

-Read – The Night The Angels Came, by Chrissie Chapman.
-I have just finished reading this book, it is a very moving story of one woman responding to God’s call on her life and His faithfulness.
+The Night The Angels Came, by Chrissie Chapman.
+In July I have only just finished reading this book.
+It is a very moving story of one woman responding to God’s call on her life and His faithfulness.
 It is set in Burundi, a poverty-stricken country, during a time of unrest and civil war.
 Chrissie, who initially went out there to set up a maternity clinic, finds herself adopting three children and then setting up a home for abandoned babies.
 As she responds to the needs unfolding right in front of her, she recounts stories of God’s protection and provision.

 There are many quotes in this book that resonated with me, but this one in particular, for God’s word is so powerful when it is known and felt: